Your choice of softwash system will depend on the nature and materials of a particular roof and the requirements of your customer.

 Gently power (aka pressure or jet) wash the roof – using a low pressure setting if you have a variable pressure washer.
 And/or use a fan jet and keep the nozzle some distance from the surface if your power washer does not have a variable pressure control.

 Do not use high pressure because this can damage the surface of the roof tiles and significantly reduce their life expectancy.

-Work from the apex down (never from the gutters up because of the danger of the high-pressure water spray getting under the tiles).
+Work from the apex down (never from the gutters up because of the danger of the water spray getting under the tiles).

 If you use Lightning Cleanze to clean a roof, always thoroughly rinse it from the surface after allowing 30-60 minutes for the cleaning action to take effect.
-This ensures the small quantity of salt left behind by the break down of chlorine is removed.
+This ensures that the small quantity of salt left behind by the break down of chlorine is removed.

 Also, we advise rinsing between applications of Lightning Cleanze to remove the debris cleared from the surface by the first treatment, allowing the next coat to penetrate the biofilm to an even greater depth.

 On many jobs a single application will be sufficient.
 But if the colonisation is very heavy, two treatments – and exceptionally three – may be required.